World leaders endorse PM Modi-led 'Mission LiFE' for action against climate change | International

 World leaders endorse PM Modi-led 'Mission LiFE' for action against climate change

-World leaders including from France, the UK and the Maldives were among those who congratulated Prime Minister Narendra Modi on the occasion of the launch of the Mission LiFE movement (Lifestyle for the Environment) in on Thursday.
+World leaders, including from France, the UK and the Maldives, were among those who congratulated Prime Minister Narendra Modi for the launch of Mission LiFE movement (Lifestyle for the Environment) on Thursday.

 - Country: